 Ultrasound imaging is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 It produces pictures of the inside of the body using sound waves.
 Ultrasound imaging is also called sonography.
 It uses a small probe called a transducer and gel placed between the transducer and the body.
 High-frequency sound waves travel from the probe through the gel into the body.
 The probe collects the sounds that bounce back.
 A computer uses those sound waves to create an image.
 Ultrasound exams do not use radiation (x-rays).
 Because ultrasound captures images in real-time, it can show the structure and movement of the body's internal organs.
 The images can also show blood flowing through blood vessels.

-Sonohysterography, also known as saine infusion sonography, is a special, minimally invasive ultrasound technique.
-It provides pictures of the inside of a woman's uterus.
+Sonohysterography is also known as saline infusion sonography.
+It is a special, minimally invasive ultrasound technique that provides pictures of the inside of a woman's uterus.